Harvard-Neutrino/prometheus/README.md

 While you can install `Prometheus` manually using the raw code from here, one can also download docker or singularity image with all dependencies prebuilt from: [repo](https://drive.google.com/drive/folders/1-PbSiZQr0n85g9PrhbHMeURDOA02QUSY?usp=sharing).

 Then load the docker image.
-In the container you would find prometheus under /home/myuser/prometheus .
+In the container you will find prometheus under /home/myuser/prometheus .
 Note you may need to run bash + source /opt/.bashrc before using prometheus.

 We also offer a singularity image should you need it in the same [repo](https://drive.google.com/drive/folders/1-PbSiZQr0n85g9PrhbHMeURDOA02QUSY?usp=sharing), which may be useful for running simulations on a cluster.
 This are currently in beta and require some setup: